srikanthkakumanu/do-java/app/src/main/java/functional/README.md

 Pure functions can be combined to create more complex expressions.
 In mathematical terms,
 this means that the two functions `f(x)` and `g(y)` can be combined to a function `h(x) = g(f(x))`.
 This way, functions can be small and therefore easier to reuse.
 Function composition means composing complex functions by combining simpler functions.
 In Java, it can be achieved by using functional interfaces, which are target types for lambda expressions and method references.
 Any interface with single abstract method (SAM) can serve as a functional interface.
 Method chaining is the technique to compose multiple functions.
-Creating default methods in functional interfaces and static helper classes for functional interfaces another approach to accommodate function composition.
+Creating default methods in functional interfaces and static helper classes for functional interfaces is another approach to accommodate function composition.

 ## **Monads**

-A monad is just a monoid in the category of endofunctors.
+A monad is just a _monoid_ in the category of _endofunctors_.

 - Many FP concepts derived from Category theory (A general theory of functions in Mathematics).
 - Monad is an abstraction, which allows us to wrap a value, apply a set of transformations and get the value back with all transformations applied.
 - Monads are containers or structures that encapsulate values and computations.
 It is an object that can map itself to different results based on transformations.

-There are many monads in Java and some of them are Optional, Stream, CompletableFuture etc.
+There are many monads in Java and some of them are `Optional`, `Stream`, `CompletableFuture` etc.

 There are two types of Monads:

-- **Unit Monads**: Represent a type that wraps a given value. ***this**operation is responsible for wrapping the value.
-In Java, ***this**operation can accept values from different types just by leveraging Generics.
+- **Unit Monads** — Represent a type that wraps a given value.
+**this** operation is responsible for wrapping the value.
+In Java, **this** operation can accept values from different types just by leveraging Generics.

 - **Bind Monads**: It allows transformation to be executed using the held value and returns a new monad value (a value wrap in the monad type).

 Every monad needs to obey three important laws:

-- **left identity**: When applying to a monad, it should yield the same outcome as applying the transformation to the held value.
+- **left identity** — When applying to a monad, it should yield the same outcome as applying the transformation to the held value.

-- **right identity**: When sending a monad transformation (convert the value to a monad), the yield outcome must be the same as wrapping the value in a new monad.
+- **right identity** — When sending a monad transformation (convert the value to a monad), the yield outcome must be the same as wrapping the value in a new monad.

-- **associativity**: When chaining transformations, it should not matter how transformations are nested.
+- **associativity** — When chaining transformations, it should not matter how transformations are nested.

 ## **Currying**

 Function currying means converting a function from taking multiple arguments into a sequence of functions that each takes only a single argument.
 The currying technique borrows its name from the mathematician and logician Haskell Brooks Curry (1900–1982).
 He’s not only the namesake of the functional technique called currying, he also has three different programming languages named after him: Haskell, Brook, and Curry.

 - Currying is a mathematical technique of converting a function that takes multiple arguments into a sequence of functions that take a single argument.
 - It is a powerful function composition technique where we don’t need to call a function with all its arguments.
 - A curried function does not realize its effect until it receives all the arguments.
 - **Currying depending on the language to provide two fundamental features: lambda expressions and closures**.